2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 A complete welcome orientation where you will learn about the time commitment, costs, summer schedule, and the requirements for your participation.
 There will be time to ask any questions you or your parents may have.

-A full day of rehearsing side-by-side with new and returning members of Thunder Brigade.
+Full days of rehearsing side-by-side with new and returning members of Thunder Brigade.

 Do I have to attend all of the winter rehearsals?